Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

 - #### Child behaviors

     List of all queued behaviors.
-Add behaviors to the list using the *"add Behavior"* button.
+Add behaviors to the list using the *"Add Behavior"* button.

 - #### Wait for completion